 This is the violent crime that you’re most likely to fall victim to while living in Tijuana.
 The best way to avoid getting mugged is to take normal precautions like avoiding walking around too much after dark and trying not to flash money, jewelry, or valuables while out and about.

 Another piece of advice that I can give is to avoid walking between the border and downtown after dark.
 It is safe in daylight but I have heard of muggings happening on bridges that cross over the river and freeway at night.
 There is heavy police presence all over the city but they can’t see what is going on on the top of a pedestrian bridge.
-Walking around within the three neighborhoods that I have lived in at night is generally safe.

 Pickpocketing

-Another crime that you’ll have to be careful of is pickpocketing.
+Another crime that you’ll have to be careful of in Tijuana is pickpocketing.
 I fell victim to this crime one night while walking home alone from a bar after having a few too many drinks.
-After leaving the bar at about 3 am, a prostitute approached me.
+After leaving the bar at about 3 am, a woman approached me.
 I told her that I wasn’t interested and tried to walk away.
 Somehow, she got her hand into my pocket and snatched my phone while I was trying to get away from her.
 Luckily, I was able to get my phone back.
 To find out how, read about my Tijuana pickpocketing experience here.

 Tip: Use a money belt to hide your cash, cards, and passport from muggers and pickpockets- This reduces your loss if you do fall victim to a crime.
 I have the Eagle Creek Silk money belt.
 I’ve used the same one for the past 8 years and really like it.
 Check out my full review here.